-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Small Favors by Erin A. Craig

 Published by Random House Children's Books on 06/28/2022

 Genres: Young Adult Fiction / Fairy Tales & Folklore / Adaptations, Young Adult Fiction / Fantasy / Dark Fantasy, Young Adult Fiction / Romance / General

 Format: ARC, eBook

 Buy on: Amazon CA